fluid-checkout/fluid-checkout/readme.txt

 4. Step 4 - Payment: Payment options and discounts
 5. Single step layout: All fields are displayed in one single step.
 6. Settings: Layout options and features
-7. Theme styles: Look and feel like your website.

 == Changelog ==

-Only the changes for the 5 latest version are kept here, for the full changelog please [visit our feedback page](https://feedback.fluidcheckout.com).

 = 1.2.0 =
 * First public release.